arturcarvalho/tutorial-1/README.md

 The homepage displaying a list of posts is a perfect candidate for our first cell.
 Naturally, there is a Redwood generator for them:

-    yarn redwood generate cell posts
+    yarn redwood g cell blog_posts

-This command will result in a new file at `/web/src/components/PostsCell/PostsCell.js` with some boilerplate to get you started:
+This command will result in a new file at `/web/src/components/BlogPostsCell/BlogPostsCell.js` with some boilerplate to get you started:

 ```javascript
 // web/src/components/PostsCell/PostsCell.js